code-and-effect/effective_slugs/README.md

 end
 ```

-The slug is generated based on the slug_source instance method, which you can also override by adding the following to your model:
+The slug is generated based on the slug_source instance method, which can also be overridden by adding the following instance method to the model:

 ```ruby
 def slug_source